Overview

 invoke and handle the result

-We provide a payload, if applicable, of type ReqData.
-The result is of type HttpsCallableResult<ResData>.
-If it succeeds, we access the data:
+The payload, if any, is of type ReqData.
+The returned value is of type HttpsCallableResult<ResData>.
+We read the data property:

 const result = await requestPokemonCF({ number: 151 })